Gethsemane: Pilgrimage site

 Andrea Mantegna's Agony in the Garden, c.
 1460, depicts Jesus praying in the Gethsemane while the disciples sleep and Judas leads the mob.

 Scriptural basis

-According to Luke 22:43–44, Jesus' anguish on the Mount of Olives (Luke does not mention Gethsemane; Luke 22:39–40) was so deep that "his sweat was as it were great drops of blood falling down to the ground."
+According to Luke 22:43–44, Jesus' anguish on the Mount of Olives (Luke does not mention Gethsemane; Luke 22:39–40) was so deep that "He prayed more fervently, and he was in such agony of spirit that his sweat fell to the ground like great drops of blood."

 Near the tomb of Mary

 According to Eastern Orthodox Church tradition, Gethsemane is the garden where the Virgin Mary was buried and was assumed into heaven after her dormition on Mount Zion.

 History

 The Garden of Gethsemane became a focal site for early Christian pilgrims.
 It was visited in 333 by the anonymous "Pilgrim of Bordeaux", whose Itinerarium Burdigalense is the earliest description left by a Christian traveler in the Holy Land.
 In his Onomasticon, Eusebius of Caesarea notes the site of Gethsemane located "at the foot of the Mount of Olives", and he adds that "the faithful were accustomed to go there to pray".